robwent/abuseipdb-bad-bot-blocker/README.md

 # Integrate the AbuseIPDB with NGINX Ultimate Bad Bot Blocker

+This script is intended for use with the [NGIX Ultimate Bad Bot Blocker](https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker)

 With a free account at AbuseIPDB, you can perform 10 requests per day and get 10k results back max.
 With a paid account, a confidence level of 90% returns around 60k IP addresses.